Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 What Is Ginkgo Biloba?

+Ginkgo's reputation as a memory pill does not survive contact with the biggest trial ever run on the question, which found it simply does not work.
 Ginkgo biloba does not prevent dementia, and there is no good reason to take it for memory.
-The landmark GEM trial followed over 3,000 adults aged 75+ for more than 6 years on 240mg/day of EGb 761 and found no reduction in dementia or Alzheimer's versus placebo.
-A Laws 2012 meta-analysis found no cognitive benefit in healthy adults either.
-The only area where ginkgo shows any signal is peripheral circulation in intermittent claudication, and even there the benefit is small and of questionable clinical meaning.
+The landmark GEM trial followed over 3,000 adults aged 75+ for more than 6 years on 240mg/day of EGb 761 (the specific standardized extract used in most of the research) and found no reduction in dementia or Alzheimer's versus placebo.
+A Laws 2012 meta-analysis (a study that pools many trials together) found no cognitive benefit in healthy adults either.
+The only place ginkgo shows any signal at all is peripheral circulation in intermittent claudication - leg pain that comes from poor blood flow - and even there the benefit is small and of questionable clinical meaning.

-The landmark study followed over 3,000 adults aged 75+ for more than 6 years, taking 240mg/day of EGb 761 (the gold-standard ginkgo extract).
+Back to that landmark study, because it is the whole ballgame.
+It followed over 3,000 adults aged 75+ for more than 6 years, taking 240mg/day of EGb 761 (the gold-standard ginkgo extract).
 Ginkgo did not reduce the incidence of dementia or Alzheimer's compared to placebo.
-A secondary analysis from the same trial also found no benefit for preventing cognitive decline.
-A comprehensive review of 36 trials reached the same conclusion: the evidence is not strong enough to recommend ginkgo for treating or preventing dementia.
+A second look at the same trial also found no benefit for preventing cognitive decline.
+A review of 36 trials landed in the same place: the evidence is not strong enough to recommend ginkgo for treating or preventing dementia.

-For healthy younger adults hoping to boost memory or focus, the evidence is similarly weak.
+If you are a healthy adult hoping to sharpen memory or focus, the news is just as flat.
 Reviews find no consistent benefit for attention, memory, or executive function.
+The pill is not doing what the label implies.

-Where ginkgo shows its strongest (though still modest) evidence is in peripheral circulation.
-Several trials show small improvements in walking distance for people with leg pain from poor circulation, though recent reviews question whether the benefits are clinically meaningful.
-Limited evidence suggests possible benefit for tinnitus, but the data is mixed.
+Where ginkgo looks least weak is blood flow.
+Several trials show small improvements in walking distance for people with leg pain from poor circulation, though recent reviews question whether that change is big enough to feel.
+There is also some scattered evidence for tinnitus (ringing in the ears), but the data points in different directions.

-The bottom line: ginkgo does not prevent dementia, does not meaningfully improve cognition in healthy people, and has only modest effects on circulation.
-Not dangerous for most people, but the marketing dramatically overpromises.
+So, plainly: ginkgo does not prevent dementia, does not meaningfully improve cognition in healthy people, and nudges circulation modestly at best.
+It is not dangerous for most people.
+The marketing just promises far more than the research delivers.

 Ginkgo biloba is also one of the world's oldest ornamental trees, prized for its distinctive fan-shaped leaves.
 What's Bloomin' has a plant reference for gardeners interested in growing ginkgo or other flowering trees.